 Student Practice Education Core Orientation (SPECO)

 All students are required to complete the Student Practice Education Core Orientation or SPECO (curriculum) on the LearningHub.
-If you don't have an account on LearningHub you'll need to create one to access the SPECO orientation.
+If you don't have an account you will need to create one to access the SPECO orientation.

 For more information on provincial student placement requirements, please visit orientation and preparation.